If you're interested in travel nursing and want clear steps on how to become a travel nurse, you're in the right place.

 A travel nurse is a nurse that works a temporary assignment to supplement full-time staff, usually in a hospital or healthcare facility.

-Tax-free money is one of the biggest benefits of travel nursing.
+Tax-free income is one of the biggest benefits of travel nursing.

 Can you become a Travel Nurse without traveling?